ferrous-systems/wasm-training-2022/book/src/preparations.md

 [repo]: https://github.com/ferrous-systems/wasm-training-2022

-The workshop repository contains all workshop materials, e.g. code examples, and the source for this handbook.
+The workshop repository contains all workshop materials, e.g. code examples, and the source for this workbook.

 ## Required Software